 If you are a woman between the ages of 21 and 65, you should be talking to your doctor about having a Pap smear performed at least once every two or three years.
 A Pap smear is the main screening for cervical cancer, and it involves collecting cells from a woman’s cervix.

-“The Pap smear looks for cell changes on the cervix that could become cancer if the patient is not treated,” says Grant D. McWilliams, DO, obstetrician and gynecologist at Saint Francis Medical Center.
+“The Pap smear looks for cell changes on the cervix that could become cancer if the patient is not treated,” says Grant D. McWilliams, DO, obstetrician and gynecologist at Cape Care for Women.
 “When detected early, cervical cancer is very treatable.”